 John's work draws upon a broad range of influences including his Christian faith, his PCC coaching credential with the International Coach Federation and his academic studies in business (MBA, Executive Doctorate) and information systems (MSc).
 His new book, 'The Trusted Executive - Nine leadership habits that inspire results, relationships and reputation', was published by Kogan Page in April 2016.

-Ian is an inspirational leadership development professional working for Warwick Business School and has significant experience of working at Board and management level for blue chip international clients to create sustained individual and business change.
+Ian is an inspirational leadership development professional with significant experience of working at Board and management level for blue chip international clients to create sustained individual and business change.

 Everything he does is to help leaders unlock their potential and achieve greatness.
 His style balances challenge with support to create sustained change at an individual and organisational level.
 Please contact him if you would like to discuss this in more detail.